 The conversation drifts around him now, detached and incoherent.
 Words are directed his way, but he scarcely engages in their meaning.
 He drinks again and the room becomes a little brighter.

 Dessert arrives, and the guests tuck in just as enthusiastically as before.
 The dish is offered to him but he waves it away, frowning as though it is an absurd suggestion.

-The table rears up, it’s marks and callouses like reminders of the paths he’s taken and the ones that were cut short.
-From the depths, emerge woes he thought he had forgotten, while harsh words his father once said to him suddenly carry extraordinary weight.
+He leans over the table, examining its details.
+The marks and callouses are like reminders of the paths he’s taken and the ones that were cut short.
+They conjure up woes he thought he had forgotten, while harsh words his father once said to him suddenly carry extraordinary weight.

-He doesn’t know how long he has been sitting there until his wife speaks quietly into his ear.
+His wife speaks quietly in his ear, rousing him from his stupor.
 The guests are leaving now and he senses their vivacity funneling out of the door.
 He tries to say goodbye but it comes out like jumbled words uttered during sleep.